carlosmertens/algorithms/README.md

 Collection of JS algorithms from basic to advance.

-However, this project is more than just a collection of algorithm, it is also a collection of concepts, knowledge, opinion and tips form my favorites teachers.
+However, this repo is more than just a collection of algorithm, it is also a collection of concepts, knowledge, opinion and tips from my favorites teachers and me to my future mes.

 ## JavaScript (JS) or ECMAScript standard